christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. **Shell Initialization Files**: Shell initialization files are scripts or configuration files that are executed when a shell session starts.
 They are used to set up the environment for the user by defining variables, setting aliases, and configuring various aspects of the shell's behavior.
 Common initialization files include `.bashrc` and `.bash_profile` for the Bash shell.

-5. **The alias Command**: The `alias` command is used to create shorthand or alternative names for other commands in a shell environment.
+5. **The alias Command**: This is used to create shorthand or alternative names for other commands in a shell environment.
 It allows users to define custom command shortcuts for convenience.
 For example, you can create an alias like `alias ll='ls -l'` to make `ll` a shorthand for the `ls -l` command.

 6. **Technical Writing**: Technical writing is a form of communication that focuses on conveying technical or complex information in a clear and understandable manner.
 It is commonly used in technical documentation, user manuals, software guides, and other contexts where precise and concise communication is essential.
 Technical writers use various writing styles and tools to make complex concepts accessible to a specific audience.